gillian-smith/fft-project/README.md

 ## FFT functions

 The function `my_fft` takes as input a row vector `f` and returns its discrete Fourier transform as a row vector `F`.
 If the length of `f` is a power of 2, then `F` will be the same length.
 If the length of `f` is not a power of 2, then `f` will be padded with zeroes so that its length is a power of 2, and `F` will be the DFT of the padded vector.
+If possible, it is best to avoid inputting vectors whose length is not a power of 2.
 The function `my_ifft` behaves similarly, but returns the inverse DFT.

 ```matlab
 >> f = rand(1,4) + 1i*rand(1,4)